CHAPTER 13: Wheelbarrow

 "He was but shabbily apparelled in faded jacket and patched trowsers; a rag of a black handkerchief investing his neck.
 A confluent small-pox had in all directions flowed over his face, and left it like the complicated ribbed bed of a torrent, when the rushing waters have been dried up."
 The word "trowsers" is an alternate spelling of "trousers"; apparently spelling was somewhat less strict in the 19th century and variants of words were common.
 Confluent small-pox is a severe form in which the lesions are not distinct but form large patches of disease.

 "[Nothing] about that deadly skrimmage with the Spaniard afore the altar in Santa?-- heard nothing about that, eh?
 Nothing about the silver calabash he spat into?"
 A calabash is a bottle gourd.
 In this case, it seems to be a spittoon, possibly in the shape of a bottle gourd.
-(One professor seems to believe this sentence indicates that Ahab spat into the holy water because it follows some comment about a skrimmage in a church, but "calabash" is just too specific a word for a receptacle for holy water, which is usually called on font.)
+(One professor seems to believe this sentence indicates that Ahab spat into the holy water because it follows some comment about a skrimmage in a church, but "calabash" is just too specific a word for a receptacle for holy water, which is usually called a font.)

 "[If] you are only trying to bamboozle us, you are mistaken in your game."
 "Bamboozle" sounds like too new a word for Melville, but it actually dates to around 1700.